Last updated: May 15th, 2022

 Another popular attraction in the area is the whirlpool, which is located downstream from Niagara Falls.
 Here you can take an antique cable car over the whirlpool to get beautiful views of the surrounding area.

 If you’re looking to sample wines and food, head to Niagara-on-the-Lake, a beautiful little town right on the edge of Lake Ontario and the U.S. Border.
 If you’re looking to sample a variety of foods while learning about the history, take a food tour with Niagara Culinary Tours.
 We walked all over town with our guide, Chris, learning about the area’s history while trying a variety of food, including Thai soup, beer and cheese pairings, and some of the town’s famous desserts.
 It was awesome!

-Things to Do Around Toronto
+Toronto, Ontario, Things to Do

 Canada’s biggest city is home to a vast amount of incredible museums, attractions, restaurants, and more.
-There’s also a beautiful harbor, Toronto Island, and a multi-cultural scene unlike anywhere else in the country.
+There’s also a beautiful harbour, Toronto Island, and a multi-cultural scene unlike anywhere else in the country.
 We had only four days in the city and made sure to pack in as many things as we could.

 The CN Tower dominates the Toronto skyline and is a great place to get a view of the entire city as well as Lake Ontario and Toronto Island.
 It might not be the tallest building in the world anymore but it’s still an architectural marvel and a great place to go for sunset.

 This is the biggest museum in Canada and one of the biggest in North America.
 Home to more than six million items and 40 galleries, you could explore this place for days.